Brulion

 Brulion (meaning Rough Sketchbook in English) was a Polish language quarterly literary magazine published in Poland from 1986 to 1999.

 History and profile

 Brulion was established by a group led by Robert Tekieli in Kraków in 1986.
 The magazine, published quarterly, ceased publication in 1999.

 Its editor in chief was also Robert Tekieli.
 Originally a quarterly of the alternative and semi-legal Polish culture, it became known for respecting no taboos and producing scandals since its ninth issue, thus becoming the voice of the underground, anti-communist Poland.

-The generation of brulion writers was influenced mainly by American poets like Frank O'Hara (that is why they're often called o´harists), Allen Ginsberg or John Ashbery, translated by Pietr Sommer.
+The generation of Brulion writers was influenced mainly by American poets like Frank O'Hara (that is why they're often called o´harists), Allen Ginsberg or John Ashbery, translated by Pietr Sommer.
 Another translator, Stanisław Barańczak, introduced to Poland the poetry of Philip Larkin, W. H. Auden, Robert Frost and others.

-Brulion published among others an almanac named Przyszli barbarzyńci (Future barbarians; the title comes from a poem by Cavafy).
-Therefore, the brulion generation is also known as barbarians.
+Brulion published, among others, an almanac named Przyszli barbarzyńci (the title comes from a poem by Cavafy).
+Therefore, the Brulion generation is also known as the barbarians.